Evan Mobley NBA Preview vs. the Knicks

 Knicks 2022-23 Defensive Insights

-- Giving up 113.1 points per contest last year made the Knicks the 12th-ranked squad in the NBA on defense.
+- On defense the Knicks conceded 113.1 points per contest last season, 12th in the NBA.

-- Allowing 42 rebounds per contest last season, the Knicks were seventh in the NBA in that category.
+- On the glass, the Knicks gave up 42 rebounds per contest last year, seventh in the league in that category.

-- Giving up an average of 25.1 assists last year, the Knicks were the 13th-ranked squad in the league.
+- The Knicks allowed 25.1 assists per game last year (13th in the NBA).

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!